islands-wars/islands/README.md

 > Islands Wars is a Minecraft multiplayer server network.

-> This project is a spigot plugin interface with our infrastructure.
+> This project is a paperMC plugin interface with our infrastructure.

 ---